mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     **Ability** 1: Friendly minions in a 2x2 area gain +3⚔️ until the start of your next turn.

 name:     Cobra Strike
-text:     Deal 3 damage to an enemy minion AND the enemy General.
+text:     Deal 3 damage to an enemy minion and the enemy General.

 name:     Flamewreath
 text:     Whenever this minion is moved for any reason, it deals 2 damage to all enemies around it.